 In addition, we see a lot of Force healing in this movie (more on that later) and we already know the Dark Side gives people the power to “cheat death”.
 Does this, plus the fact he manages to regenerate when he drains the life from Rey and Kylo, suggest he was able to return?
 We reckon it’s a mixture of these elements.

-I also had a hard time understanding how the long dead Emperor managed to build up the huge armada of Star Destroyers – each of it capable to destroy a planet without the Rebels (or the First Order) finding about it.
+I also had a hard time understanding how the long-dead Emperor managed to build up the huge armada of Star Destroyers – each of it capable to destroy a planet without the Rebels (or the First Order) finding of it.
 I also had a hard time accepting that Supreme Leader Snoke was nothing but clones created by the Emperor.